Aleeshakara/aleeshakara.github.io/README.md

 ### Manual Testing

-This website has been tested through a server, via Code Institute (python3 -m http.server, port 8000)
+This website has been tested through a GitPod server, via Code Institute (python3 -m http.server, port 8000)

 I have tried my website on Google Chrome and Safari.
 Both appear to work as expected.